-1 Use of WAS/RLAN inside an aircraft is also considered to be an indoor use, due to the strong attenuation offered by the aircraft, their operational conditions and taking account of the fact that the installation and use of WAS/RLAN equipment inside an aircraft is regulated by administrations due to the specific certification required from the relevant aviation authorities.
+&lt;sup>3 The installation and use of WAS/RLAN equipment inside an aircraft is regulated by administrations due to the specific certification required from the relevant aviation authorities.

-- o) that studies prior to WRC-03 had shown that there is a need to specify appropriate e.i.r.p. limits and operational restrictions for WAS/RLAN in particular in the frequency band 5250-5350 MHz in order to protect systems in the Earth exploration-satellite service (active) and space research service (active); - p) that besides studies in ITU-R, compatibility studies and spectrum investigations performed within CEPT have shown that sharing between WAS/RLAN and other services is possible and practicable in the bands 5150-5350 MHz and 5470-5725 MHz under conditions specified in ERC Reports 67 [7] and 72 [8]; - that the implementation of transmitter power control (TPC) in WAS/RLAN in the bands 5250-5350 MHz and 5470-5725 MHz will significantly reduce the aggregate interference, in order to facilitate sharing with satellite services; - r) that studies have shown that sharing between the radars in the radiodetermination service and WAS/RLAN in the frequency bands 5250-5350 MHz and 5470-5725 MHz is only feasible with the application of mitigation techniques such as Dynamic Frequency Selection (DFS) for WAS/RLAN, as described in ETSI EN 301 893 [9] and Recommendation ITU-R M. 1652-1 [3]; - s) that the DFS mechanism will also be required to provide, on average, a near-uniform spread of the loading of the available spectrum to facilitate sharing with the satellite services; - that currently CEPT has not been able to establish the effectiveness of DFS mechanisms when WAS/RLAN devices are in motion.
-Therefore any operation of WAS/RLAN in road vehicles, trains, manned aircraft, unmanned aircraft is not allowed in the bands 5250-5350 MHz and 5470-5725 MHz; - u) that TPC and DFS are included into the harmonised standard ETSI EN 301 893, compliance with which gives presumption of conformity with the requirements of the Radio Equipment Directive (RED) [6]; - v) that ETSI EN 301 893 is maintained by ETSI so as to take account of practical experience.
-Administrations may continue studies on suitable test methods and procedures for the implementation of DFS also to support such maintenance; - w) that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the Radio Equipment Directive (RED).
+- p) that studies prior to WRC-03 had shown that there is a need to specify appropriate e.i.r.p. limits and operational restrictions for WAS/RLAN in particular in the frequency band 5250-5350 MHz in order to protect systems in the Earth exploration-satellite service (active) and space research service (active); - that besides studies in ITU-R, compatibility studies and spectrum investigations performed within CEPT have shown that sharing between WAS/RLAN and other services is possible and practicable in the bands 5150-5350 MHz and 5470-5725 MHz under conditions specified in ERC Reports 67 [7] and 72 [8]; - r) that the implementation of transmitter power control (TPC) in WAS/RLAN in the bands 5250-5350 MHz and 5470-5725 MHz will significantly reduce the aggregate interference, in order to facilitate sharing with satellite services; - s) that studies have shown that sharing between the radars in the radiodetermination service and WAS/RLAN in the frequency bands 5250-5350 MHz and 5470-5725 MHz is only feasible with the application of mitigation techniques such as Dynamic Frequency Selection (DFS) for WAS/RLAN, as described in ETSI EN 301 893 [9] and Recommendation ITU-R M. 1652-1 [3]; - t) that the DFS mechanism will also be required to provide, on average, a near-uniform spread of the loading of the available spectrum to facilitate sharing with the satellite services; - u) that currently CEPT has not been able to establish the effectiveness of DFS mechanisms when WAS/RLAN devices are in motion; - v) that, in 5470-5725 MHz band, a WAS/RLAN device installed in a road vehicle can only be a WAS/RLAN slave device and can only transmit when under the control of a fixed WAS/RLAN DFS master device; - w) that TPC and DFS are included into the ETSI EN 301 893, under the Radio Equipment Directive 2014/53/EU [6]; - x) that in EU/EFTA countries the radio equipment that is under the scope of this Decision shall comply with the Radio Equipment Directive (RED).
 Conformity with the essential requirements of the RED may be demonstrated by compliance with the applicable harmonised European standard(s), cited in the Official Journal (OJ) of the European Union, or by using the other conformity assessment procedures set out in the RED.